JsBergbau/GCC-cross-compiler-for-Raspberry-PI-Zero-W/README.md

 ## Download prebuilt cross compiler environment

 In Releases you find for example cross-pi-gcc_gcc-10.1_glibc-2.28_binutils-2.31_Buster.rar.
 I've chosen rar format because file size is about 50 % compared to tar.gz in this case.
+Update 26.05.2023 there is now a .tar.zst, but still ~32% larger than rar).

 This file name means gcc cross compiler for Raspberry PI Version 10.1 with glibc 2.28, binutils-2.31 and Buster as sysroot.
 This means it runs on Debian Buster and above.

 With ldd --version you get the glibc version of your system.
 It is important that your system has a glibc version equal or above the cross-pi cross compiler.
 You get the binutils version with ld -v.